SATE-Lab/DisBurser/README.md

 # License

-Redit is licensed under [MIT](https://opensource.org/licenses/MIT) and is freely available on Github.
+RediB is licensed under [MIT](https://opensource.org/licenses/MIT) and is freely available on Github.